fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8a.md

 <div class="content">

-REST, familiar to us from the previous parts of the course, has long been the most prevalent way to implement the interfaces servers offer for browsers, and in general the integration between different applications in the web.
+REST, familiar to us from the previous parts of the course, has long been the most prevalent way to implement the interfaces servers offer for browsers, and in general the integration between different applications on the web.

 In the recent years [GraphQL](http://graphql.org/), developed by Facebook, has become popular for communication between web applications and servers.